jlchamaa/jlchamaa.github.io/hobbies/cubes.md

 <div style='position:relative;padding-bottom:54%'><video style='width:100%;height:100%;position:absolute;top:0;left:0' preload="auto" loop="loop" autoplay="autoplay" controls>
 <source src="https://i.imgur.com/96IWLB5.mp4">
 </video></div>
 This portion of the solve doesn't really depend on rote memorization of algs, but on a good geometrical understanding of the cube.
 Typically, a speedcuber is allowed 15 seconds to inspect the cube before starting the timer and beginning a solve.
-This time is usually spent devising a plan to create the cross.
+The majority of this time is usually spent devising a plan to create the cross.
 Being able to do this well requires the ability to look several moves ahead and understand the cube mechanics well.

 ---